Asian-style baby back ribs

 - 3 green onions

-30 minutes before you finish the ribs, cut the green parts off of 3 green onions.
+- About 15 minutes before you finish the ribs, cut the green parts off of 3 green onions.
 Cut the green part of the onions in thin 2-3" pieces and julienne these pieces into thin strips.
 Place the julienned pieces in an ice bath and let them sit for about 5-10 minutes until they curl up.
 Remove from the ice bath and dry between paper towels.
 This step is optional, but it makes an attractive garnish.